IDAES/idaes-pse/docs/apps/matopt.rst

 | ``ImpliesNeighbors``        | Indicator site-indexed descriptor that imposes constraints on neighboring sites |
 +-----------------------------+---------------------------------------------------------------------------------+

-From the combination of pre-defined descriptors, expressions, and rules, we can specify a wide variety of other descriptors.
+From the combination of the above pre-defined descriptors, expressions, and rules, a user can specify a wide variety of other descriptors, as necessary.

 **Solve optimization model**

-Once the model is fully specified, the user can optimize in light of a descriptor.
+Once the model is fully specified, the user can optimize it in light of a chosen descriptor to serve as the objective to be maximized or minimized, as appropriate.
 Several functions are provided for users to choose from.

 .. module:: apps.matopt.opt.mat_modeling